Woot Woot #PitchWars 2017!!!!

 - Science Fiction that’s a kick in the gut!
 Near-future Sci-fi set on earth or in space, and points if it’s a survival story (or even post-apocalyptic or apocalyptic).
 I want your character-driven Sci-fi with romance set in an advanced technological setting.
 I’m also interested if it reads like Star Trek or Star Wars.
 I’m pretty open when it comes to Sci-fi!
 I love it all!

-- Fantasy/urban fantasy where the world-building will take my breath away.
-New cultures, political systems, strange creatures, and magic with rules.
+- Fantasy where the world-building will take my breath away.
+New cultures, and/or diverse cultures, political systems, strange creatures, and magic with rules.
 I love the court/politics intrigued fantasy stories more than the quest trope.
+I really want the dark and twisted.
+I want to see something new and fresh!
+And give me DRAGONS & WITCHES!!!!
 (The Winner’s Curse, by Marie Rutkoski, Red Queen, by Victoria Aveyard or even The Scorpion Rules, by Erin Bow.)

-- All fairy tale re-tellings/re-imaginings, please!
+- All fairy tale re-tellings/re-imaginings, please.
 I LOVE fairy tales.
 As an ex-Disney Cast member, that was a prerequisite for the job.
 I’m not joking, ALL OF THEM!
+DARK or light.
+If you have a villain origin story, stop what you’re doing and send it to me NOW!
+(Queen of Hearts, by Colleen Oaks)

 - Psychological thrillers/Mysteries/Thrillers.
 (Run Away by Laura Salters, Nearly Gone by Elle Cosimano, and Pretty Little Liars by Sara Shepard.)
 Give me the dark and twisted, the flawed and unreliable narrators, and twists that will knock me out!